soda3x/soda3x.github.io/content/tutorials/QMK on Keychron K-series Keyboards.md

 make git-submodule
 ```

-2. There is a bug in this commit of the QMK Firmware where your firmware cannot be built as the `/keyboards/` directory is too large.
+2. There is a bug in this commit of the QMK Tools where your firmware cannot be built as the `/keyboards/` directory is too large.
 To remedy this, delete all other makes of keyboards from that directory except for Keychron.

 3. Finally, follow the steps in the [Building the QMK Firmware](#building-the-qmk-firmware) section and then [flash the firmware](#flashing-the-firmware).